terziceh/data-beyond-journeys-end/README.md

 Each entry is structured like an **episode in a walkthrough series**, documenting what was built, the problems encountered, and the lessons learned along the way.

-The goal is to treat learning like a **build-in-public engineering log**
+The goal is to treat learning like a **build-in-public engineering log**.

 ## Topics Explored